gomezzz/DistMSMatch/README.md

 ## Reference

-If you have used DistMSMatch, please cite the following paper:
+If you have used DistMSMatch, please cite the following paper (DistMSMatch[https://arxiv.org/abs/2305.04059]):
 ```
 @article{ostman2023distmsmatch,
   author = {Östman, Johan and Gómez, Pablo and Shreenath, Vinutha Magal and Meoni, Gabriele},